Examples

 Multiple engagements

-The impact showed up gradually: calmer conversations, healthier dynamics, and a renewed willingness to engage with hard problems directly.
+The result showed up gradually: clearer conversations, healthier dynamics, and a renewed willingness to engage directly with difficult problems.

 Want to talk this through?